2011 South Korean football match-fixing scandal: Background

-The match-fixing scandals in South Korean football already began between amateur players in 2008.
-K3 League club Seoul Pabal was dissolved after a significant number of its players were convicted of dealing with a Chinese betting site, and four Korea National League players were also prosecuted for the same reason around the same time.
+The match-fixing scandals in South Korean football began between amateur players in 2008.

+K3 League club Seoul Pabal was shut down by the Korean FA after a significant number of its players were convicted of dealing with a Chinese betting site, and four Korea National League players were also prosecuted for their involvement.

-The inception of this scandal was the alleged suicide of Incheon United player Yoon Ki-won on 6 May 2011.
-His suicide was amplified with the match-fixing allegations through media and football fans.
-The press heard from staffs of K League clubs that brokers and gangsters approached to players in the previous year.
+The inception of this scandal was the alleged suicide of Incheon United player Yoon Ki-won on 6 May 2011: his suicide was amplified with the match-fixing allegations via media and football fans.
+The press heard from staffs of K League clubs that brokers and gangsters had made approaches to players in the previous year.

 After an arrest warrant was issued for two football players on 25 May by the Supreme Prosecutors' Office of the Republic of Korea, the K League's match-fixing case began to surface.

 The prosecutors arrested two brokers and were investigating ten players, including former national team member Kim Dong-hyun.

 First investigation

 The reports of the arrests of two footballers by the South Korean media led to the exposure of the initial match-fixing scandals in the K League.
 The arrested footballers were Park Sang-wook of Daejeon Citizen and Sung Kyung-mo of Gwangju FC.

-On 27 May, four players of Daejeon Citizen were also arrested and more extensive investigations were held into match-fixing.
+On 27 May, four players of Daejeon Citizen were also arrested and more extensive investigations were held into match fixing.

 On 30 May, former footballer Jung Jong-kwan, who played for Jeonbuk Hyundai Motors was found dead in an apparent suicide.
 In his suicide note, he said "I'm ashamed of myself as a person involved in the match-fixing scandal.
 Those under investigation are all my friends and they haven't blown my name because of friendship.
 All is my fault and I got them involved."

-On 17 June, the Changwon branch of Supreme Prosecutors' Office announced an investigation result of match-fixing.
+On 17 June, the Changwon branch of Supreme Prosecutors' Office announced an investigation result of match fixing.
 Ten football players were banned from playing in the South Korean football permanently.
-Pohang Steelers player Kim Jung-kyum did not directly come in with match-fixing, but was banned for five years in South Korean football, because he made unfair profits from the knowledge of match-fixing.
+Pohang Steelers player Kim Jung-kyum did not directly come in with match fixing, but was banned for five years in South Korean football, because he made unfair profits from the knowledge of match fixing.
 Daejeon Citizen's dividend of Sports Toto was reduced by 30% for the 2011 season, and Gwangju FC and Sangju Sangmu Phoenix were reduced by 10% each.
 (Sports Toto was a legal betting business of South Korean government.)